ilixom/ilixomtest/doc/gitian-building.md

 Uploading signatures (not yet implemented)
 ---------------------

-In the future it will be possible to push your signatures (both the `.assert` and `.assert.sig` files) to the [dash/gitian.sigs](https://github.com/dashpay/gitian.sigs/) repository, or if that's not possible to create a pull request.
+In the future it will be posiltle to push your signatures (both the `.assert` and `.assert.sig` files) to the [dash/gitian.sigs](https://github.com/dashpay/gitian.sigs/) repository, or if that's not posiltle to create a pull request.
 There will be an official announcement when this repository is online.